You are currently viewing 12 photos from my long layover in Kyiv in 2017 (and a preview of 2 of the best tips for cheap travel)

 One of the very best tips to travel for less is so simple: go to countries that are more affordable!

 No wonder most travelers believe in the myth that travel is expensive!
-It’s worth repeating, especially now with many travelers who complain about inflation… but who still only travel to the expensive countries!
+It’s worth repeating, especially now with many travelers who complain about inflation… but who still only travel to expensive countries!

 In the dozens of affordable countries, it’s just as beautiful and way more authentic too!
 Fewer tourists is literally always a good thing.
 We’ll discuss this more in future posts, but this tip is not rocket science either.